 We want to make it as easy as possible for everyone to make healthy food choices.

-‘Higher welfare’ describes systems where animals are given access to light, certified feed, certain space allocations and environmental enrichment.
+Higher welfare describes systems where animals are given access to light, certified feed, certain space allocations and environmental enrichment.
 Higher-welfare farming systems can be indoor, outdoor, or free-range.
 They will always include lower-stocking densities and facilities for the animals to exhibit their natural behaviours, which we believe produces a better and more humane product.

 Soft drinks are the biggest source of sugar in the diets of children and teenagers in the UK – and they have no nutritional value.
-Many cans of soft drink contain around 10 teaspoons of ‘free’ sugars (these sugars don’t include natural sugar from milk products or whole fruits), which is above the maximum daily ‘free’ sugars recommendation for adults!
+Many cans of soft drink contain around 10 teaspoons of ‘free’ sugars (these don’t include natural sugar from milk products or whole fruits), which is above the maximum daily ‘free’ sugars recommendation for adults!
 These drinks contribute to an increased risk of tooth decay, weight gain and other diet-related diseases, such as type-2 diabetes.

 We agree!
 Healthy food and drink needs to be more affordable and that is a key driver behind our campaigning.
 For instance, we’re pushing for improved Healthy Start Vouchers that help pregnant women and new mothers to afford essential foods.
 Meanwhile, Jamie’s partnership with Tesco is rooted in a shared ambition to make the healthy choice delicious and easy, and also cheaper.
-We have campaigned for several years for healthy food to be the most affordable option.
-This means that we’d like to see more price promotions and discounts on healthy food and fresh ingredients, across the whole industry.
+We have pushed for several years for healthy food to be the most affordable option.
+This means we’d like to see more price promotions and discounts on healthy food and fresh ingredients, across the whole industry.

-The work continues!
-Our campaigning team at Jamie Oliver is focused on how to improve food in schools – which is one of several changes that need to happen to create a healthy food environment in the UK.
+The work continues.
+Our campaigning team at Jamie Oliver is focused on how to improve food in schools, which is one of several changes that need to happen to create a healthy food environment in the UK.